HomeDev GuideRecipesAPI Reference

 Create and manage personalized audiences in Optimizely CMS 13.
 Define criteria based on site behavior, forms, and other data to target content effectively.

-Audiences let you deliver personalized content to specific groups of visitors based on their behavior, attributes, and actions.
-Use audiences to show different homepage banners to first-time versus returning visitors, surface campaign-specific offers, or restrict content access by visitor profile.
-To manage audiences, the editor must be a member of the VisitorGroupAdmins role, which grants access to the Audiences tab.
+Audiences let you deliver personalized content to visitor groups based on behavior, attributes, and actions.
+Show different homepage banners to first-time versus returning visitors, surface campaign-specific offers, or restrict content access by visitor profile.
+Members of the VisitorGroupAdmins role manage audiences from the Audiences tab.

 📘